KylePreston/Games/README.md

 ### Caesar Cipher
 Say you receive an encrypted message.
 You know that it's been encrypted using a Caesar Cipher, but you don't know the decryption key.
 This script will help you decrypt the message.
 The idea was inspired by Al Sweigart's 'Hacking Secret Ciphers With Python'.
 You will need the pyperclip module to use this script, found below.
+You can access a virtual secret cipher to solve the encryption manually at http://inventwithpython.com/cipherwheel/

 https://pypi.python.org/pypi/pyperclip